odo-labs/interview/README.md

 If you encounter any issues during setup:
 1. Ensure Docker and Docker Compose are properly installed and running
 2. Check that ports 3002 and 9000 are not in use by other applications
+3. Try running `./odo update` to update the services to the latest
-3. Try running `./odo stop` followed by `./odo setup` to reset the environment
+4. If that still doesn't work, try running `./odo stop` followed by `./odo run` to reset the environment
-4. If tests fail, check the test output for specific error messages
+5. If tests fail, check the test output for specific error messages

 ## Interview Preparation